 Psychologists rank a major illness or injury among the five most potentially stressful events a person can experience, and being injured in an accident specifically can compound that stress.
 It is perhaps understandable that some people forgo the chance to file suit against the person who caused their injuries; they believe that the stress of a lawsuit is too much to bear.
 However, you only get one chance at closure and compensation.

 Cases, where one person is injured due to another person’s negligence, are brought under a legal theory known as personal injury.
 It is based on trying to establish that the defendant was negligent – that is, they failed to use the care expected of a reasonable person – and because of that negligence, you, the plaintiff, was injured.
 Some people chose to file personal injury lawsuits themselves but enlisting an experienced Rock Springs personal injury lawyer from Freeburg Law, LLC can improve your odds of prevailing in your suit.

-We handle many different types of personal injury cases.
-Some of the most common include:
+We handle many different types of personal injury cases in Rock Springs, WY

 Car Accidents: Car crashes cause the most accidental injuries in the U.S. each year, and sometimes, those accidents occur because someone else is operating their vehicle negligently.
 If you suspect the other driver of not using due care, you may have a case.

 Truck Accidents: Truck accident cases can be complex, because depending on the situation, it may be possible to hold both the truck driver and their employer accountable.

 Motorcycle Accidents: Motorcyclists face enhanced dangers on Wyoming roads, simply because of the size of their vehicles and the comparative lack of protection from injury.
 However, juries are sometimes biased against motorcyclists, and you may need a good attorney to help overcome that inclination.